Codeception/Codeception/docs/06-UnitTests.md

 # Codeception Test Suite Configuration

 # suite for unit (internal) tests.
-class_name: CodeGuy
+class_name: UnitTester
 modules:
     enabled: [Db, CodeHelper]
 ```

-To access CodeGuy methods you can use `codeGuy` property in a test.
+To access UnitTester methods you can use `UnitTester` property in a test.

 ### Testing Database